BBC Story October 2022 - No one joined the dots - https://www.bbc.co.uk/news/uk-63298087

 Within an hour or two of Harry's birth, two consultants, one Paediatric and one Obstetric told us there would be an investigation called a Root Cause Analysis (RCA) to find out what had happened.
-The day after Harry died, November 10th, Sarah and Tom asked the consultant in charge of Harry's care at William Harvey Hospital, Dr Kwok Sean Mun, whether Harry's death would be reported to the coroner.
-They were told no, there was no requirement as the cause of death was known, HIE (Brain damage).
-Subsequently the Trust were asked several more times but they refused including in writing and in a recorded meeting.
+The day after Harry died, November 10th 2017, Sarah and Tom asked the consultant in charge of Harry's care at William Harvey Hospital, Dr Kwok Sean Mun, whether Harry's death would be reported to the coroner.
+They were told no, there was no requirement as the cause of death was known, HIE Grade 3 (Severe Brain damage).
+Subsequently, the Trust were asked on numerous occasions, but they refused including in writing in a letter, again in the RCA and in a recorded meeting.

-We were deeply uneasy as the RCA was being conducted by Dr Clare Redfearn who was the clinical lead of the maternity ward and was effectively investigating here own staff, colleagues and policies she may well have instigated.
+We were deeply uneasy as the RCA was being conducted by Consultant, Dr Clare Redfearn who was the clinical lead of the maternity ward and was effectively investigating her own staff, colleagues and indeed, policies and procedures she may well have instigated.
 It later transpired that Dr Redfearn had only become a consultant 2 months before Harry's death and this was her first and only RCA.
-We raised our concerns with the Trust but they were dismissed.
+We raised our concerns about transparency with the Trust but they were dismissed.

-We reported the whole of Harry's story as we knew it to the Care Quality Commission (CQC) and although we had acknowledgement emails there was nothing more at this stage and they didn't seem very interested.
-We also advised our MP Roger Gale who was really helpful and supportive but wanted to let due process happen first, which was of course fair.
+We reported the whole of Harry's story as we knew it to the Care Quality Commission (CQC) and although we had acknowledgement emails there was nothing more at this stage and they didn't seem very interested at all.
+We also advised our MP Sir Roger Gale who was really helpful and supportive but wanted to let due process happen first, which was of course fair.

 We arrived at the Trust in good time on 14th and at 2.00 pm were taken to a meeting room.
-It wasn't ready and we helped them to arrange chairs and tables for everyone to sit on.
-There were 5 of us and there was due to be 6 members of the Trust team including 4 consultants, Dr Clare Redfearn, Dr Anastasia Goumenou, Dr Abigail Price and Dr Kwok Sean Mun, a corporate governance officer Annie Oakley who was the meeting Chair and a midwife coordinator Karen Keatley; this was a very big meeting.
-One of the consultants turned up 10 minutes late and Dr Mun the neonatologist and joint lead investigator was still at William Harvey Hospital 40 miles away and eventually arrived an hour late, we had to start without him.
+It wasn't ready and we helped them to arrange chairs and tables for everyone to sit on and to arrange water for the table.
+There were 5 of us and there was due to be 6 members of the Trust team including 4 consultants, Dr Clare Redfearn, Dr Anastasia Goumenou, Dr Abigail Price and Dr Kwok Sean Mun, a corporate governance officer Annie Oakley, who was the meeting Chair and a midwife coordinator Karen Keatley; this was a very big meeting.
+One of the consultants turned up 10 minutes late and Dr Mun the neonatologist and joint lead investigator was still at William Harvey Hospital 40 miles away and eventually arrived an hour late.
+We had to start without him...........

 The morning after our March 14th meeting, we were so disillusioned by what we had seen and heard that we reported Harry's death to the coroner ourselves (HERE), we added a note to say that the Trust had also promised to report it, but that we had little faith they would actually do so and that we thought their investigation was a cover up.
-We were right, we had to chase the Medical Director twice, he eventually said if it hadn't been done, he would do it himself.
-It wasn't until April 20th that the Trust finally reported Harry's death to the coroner well over 5 weeks after they had promised to do so and 23 weeks after Harry had died.
+We were right, we had to chase the Medical Director twice.
+He eventually said if it hadn't been done, he would do it himself.
+It wasn't until April 20th 2018 that Dr Sean Kwok Mun from the Trust finally reported Harry's death to the coroner.
+This was well over 5 weeks after they had promised to do so and 23 weeks after Harry had died.

-news, despite all of what Harry had been through, he could have survived if the resuscitation had been carried out competently.
+news, despite all of what Harry had been through, he could and should have survived if the resuscitation had been carried out competently.
 This report was also sent to the coroner.

-At the end of August an Inquest was agreed and we were invited to a Pre-Inquest Review on November 6th 2018.
+At the end of August an Inquest was agreed by the Chief Coroner for England, Mark Lucraft QC, and we were invited to a Pre-Inquest Review (PIR) on November 6th 2018.
 The coroner went through witnesses required and Interested Persons (IP's) and asked for submissions regarding Article 2 of the European Convention on Human Rights - Right to life.
 We argued for Article 2 as it would have significant implications for the conclusions of the inquest and the recommendations the Coroner could make about the failings of the Trust.
 The Trust argued strongly against it, Article 2 was not something they wanted at all.
-The coroner was persuaded by the Trusts arguments and not ours so Article 2 was ruled out but the coroner said he would keep an open mind if any evidence changed.
+The coroner was persuaded by the Trusts arguments and not ours, so Article 2 was ruled out but the coroner said he would keep an open mind if any evidence changed.
 Harry's inquest was due to be held at the end of February/beginning of March 2019.
 Both the paediatric and Obstetric Registrar's were made into IP's (Interested Persons) by the coroner’s court.

 We also reported these doctors to the GMC for investigation into malpractice.
 They started with the Locum Obstetric Registrar Dr Christos Spyroulis who had carried out Sarah's Caesarean section.
 After many months they found him guilty of malpractice and put 13 undertakings against his name.
 The summary of the decision in full is here